florencemezino/vert_outre_mer/README.md

 * As a traveller, I want to have an overview of the French overseas destinations so that I can identidy my destination options
 * As a traveller, I want to see the upcoming events in a chosen destination so that I can organise my activities during my stay.
+* A s a traveller, I want to see ideas about places to stay such as guest houses so that I can meet locals and experience the destination in a authentic way.
 * As a traveller, I want to have access to a list of local restaurants which have good sustainable practices so that I can discover and enjoy great local food specialities
-* As a traveller, I want to know what are sustainable options to move around and visit the island so that I can respecfully explore the destination
+* As a traveller, I want to know what are sustainable options to move around such as e-car, carpooling, bike/e-bike, public transport so that I can respecfully explore the destination
-* As a traveller, I want to be informed about sustainabile news / actions so that I know if it matches my interest to travel to the destination
-* As a traveller, I want to be able to support local businesses who invest in sustainable practices so that the destination can improve their offer and contribute to sustainable tourism in the destination
+* As a traveller I want to easily contract an agency so that I can have more information / advice before travelling ot the destination

 * As a tourism professionnal I would like to have more online visibility so that I can attract more clients with a green mindset to my business
+* As a tourism professionnal I want to be able to support local businesses who invest in sustainable practices so that the destination can improve their offer and contribute to sustainable tourism in the destination
-* As a tourism professionnal I would like to have more information about how to get a « Vert ‘Outre Mer » label so that I can better promote my business and sustainable practices
+* As a tourism professionnal I would like to have information about how to get a « Vert ‘Outre Mer » label so that I can better promote my business and sustainable practices

 2. Returning Visitors Goals

 * As a traveller, I want to see different French overseas destinations so that I can make up my mind regarding the destination to visit.
 * As a traveller, I want to see how my contribution / donation has impacted the destination to improve their sustainable practices so that evaluate my involvment

 * As a tourism professionnal I would like to communicate more about my practices and would like « Vert l’Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.
 * As a tourism professionnal I want to be able to share articles written about my activity easily on social media so that I can attract new clients

 3. Frequent User Goals

-* As a local traveller I want to see if there are any new local events organized per month so that I can participate
+* As a local visitors I want to see if there are any new local events organized per month so that I can participate
-* As a tourism professionnal I want to stay informed about best practices in terms sustainable tourim so that I can improve my activities
+* As a tourism professionnal, I want to be informed about sustainabile news / actions so that I am aware of the latest sustainable trends and possibbly apply them to my activity

 ### Design